kiowesmith21/DeliciousInDungeon/README.md

 INSTALL INSTRUCTIONS
 This project uses React, Typescript, and Tailwind CSS.

 NPM must be initialized using "npm i" in the terminal, make sure you are in the project's outer-most directory.
+This should generate the necessary node modules.